-From KM 104, the hike will take you into the Andes Mountains and scale you up, down, and around this mind-blowing mountain range.
+From KM 104, the hike will take you into the Andean Mountains and scale you up, down, and around this mind-blowing mountain chain.
 It is an intermediate hike that can take anywhere from 5 to 8 hours all the way to Machu Picchu via Sun Gate arriving on the afternoon.
-There are plenty of steep climbs and tight curves, but they are all worth the stunning views from the top of the world in Peru.
+There are many steep climbs and tight curves, however they’re all definitely worth the gorgeous views from the highest of the world in Peru.

 Starting point: KM 104 Chachabamba 2,150m/7,053ft